mkpkmkpk/mkpkmkpk.github.io/_posts/2018-10-21-Azure-Policy.md

 Ok, I have 696 possible value, but how can I know which fields values are possible.
 The best approach is the set properly all those value for such resource and then:

 <ul>
-<li>We can open Resource Explorer - https://resources.azure.com and get value for resource
+<li>We can open Resource Explorer - https://resources.azure.com and get value for resource</li>
-<li>We can use Azure Resource Graph – You can read about it on Michal Smereczynski MVP blog - https://lnx.azurewebsites.net/saving-time-with-azure-resource-graph
+<li>We can use Azure Resource Graph – You can read about it on Michal Smereczynski MVP blog - https://lnx.azurewebsites.net/saving-time-with-azure-resource-graph</li>
-<li>We can use Resource Explorer in Azure Portal – All services -> Resource Explorer
+<li>We can use Resource Explorer in Azure Portal – All services -> Resource Explorer</li>
 </ul>

 At the end of this article I’ll put the whole list of Aliases which you can use.
 You can always ask for specific aliases if you can’t find something very useful for you.
 If so, please go to such URL: